Chorus-bdd/Chorus/README.txt

 Chorus is a lightweight BDD test framework written in Java

-It can be used for component testing, but also provides framework support for integration testing distributed systems
+It is good for component testing, but excels at integration testing for distributed systems

 Chorus is available under the open source MIT license